Get exclusive money-saving offers and guides

 Thank you for getting in touch with Finder.

-Since you mentioned that the score of 560 is the result when you tried to obtain the free credit score from our page, that is under the bracket of FAIR.
-You may use this page as guide on Experian score.
-Please note that every credit provider like the credit card company you’re thinking to apply for a credit card with sets their own lending criteria as well as credit score standard that we have no info about.
+Since you mentioned that the score of 560 is the result when you tried to obtain the free credit score from our page, that is under the bracket of ‘Fair’.
+See our Experian score guide for your reference.
+Please note that every credit card company you’re thinking to apply to sets their own lending criteria as well as credit score standards that we have no information about.
 Since there are 4 credit reporting bureaus in Australia, credit providers also choose the CRA to partner with.
 I suggest that you contact your chosen provider to discuss your chances of being approved.

 I hope this helps.